-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 6: Local Indicator/Local tool for school climate Is a supportive and inviting place for students to learn students to learn Is a supportive and inviting place for students to learn: 93% Agree or Strongly agree Is a supportive and inviting place for students to learn: 90% or Better will Agree or Strongly agree Priority 6: Local Indicator/Local tool for school climate Attendance at District Meetings: 21/22 School Year will be baseline Due to COVID accurate data is not available. for DELAC Board Meetings School Site Council Meetings Open House Back to School We will collect data in 22-23 school year.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 6: Local Indicator/Local tool for school climate Is a supportive and inviting place for students to learn students to learn Is a supportive and inviting place for students to learn: 93% Agree or Strongly agree Is a supportive and inviting place for students to learn: 92% Agree or Strongly agree Is a supportive and inviting place for students to learn: 90% or Better will Agree or Strongly agree Priority 6: Local Indicator/Local tool for school climate Attendance at District Meetings: 21/22 School Year will be baseline Due to COVID accurate data is not available. for DELAC Board Meetings School Site Council Meetings Open House Back to School We will collect data in 22-23 school year.
+Due to COVID accurate data is not available. for DELAC Board Meetings School Site Council Meetings Open House Back to School We will collect data in 23-24 school year to be able to compare with 22-23.
 Attendance at District Meetings will improve yearly.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 3: Local Indicator/Parent Involvement/Local Evaluation Tool Dashboard Parent & Family Engagement self reflection tool from 2019 will be baseline.
-Item #3 Full Implementation and sustainability Item #1,4,6,7,9,10 Full Implementation Item # 2,5,8,11,12 Initial Implementation Item #3: Initial Implementation Item #: 1,4,7,9, Full Implementation Item #: 6,10 Initial Implementation, Item # 2 Full Implementation and Sustainability Item #: 5, 8, 12 Initial Implementation, Item #:11Full Implementation Dashboard Parent & Family Engagement self reflection tool will show movement towards full implementation and sustainability in each category.
+Item #3 Full Implementation and sustainability Item #1,4,6,7,9,10 Full Implementation Item # 2,5,8,11,12 Initial Implementation Item #3: Initial Implementation Item #: 1,4,7,9, Full Implementation Item #: 6,10 Initial Implementation, Item # 2 Full Implementation and Sustainability Item #: 5, 8, 12 Initial Implementation, Item #:11Full Implementation Item #3: Initial Implementation Item #: 1,4,7,9, Full Implementation Item #: 6,10 Initial Implementation, Item # 2 Full Implementation and Sustainability Item #: 5, 8, 12 Initial Implementation, Item #:11Full Implementation Dashboard Parent & Family Engagement self reflection tool will show movement towards full implementation and sustainability in each category.
 Those already in FI&S will remain at that level.
 Priority 3: Local Indicator/Parent Involvement/Local Evaluation Tool Parents participating in ELAC, DELAC, School Site Councils and after-school events will be counted and the 21/22 counts used as baseline.
 Data for unduplicated pupils' parents (ELs, FRPM students, Foster, and Homeless) and Special Education students' parents will be disaggregated.
 Due to COVID accurate data is not available.
 We will collect data in 22-23 school year.
+Due to COVID accurate data is not available.
+We will collect data in 23-24 school year to be able to compare with 22-23.
 Parents participating in ELAC, DELAC, School Site Councils and after-school events will increase yearly.
 Data for unduplicated pupils' parents (ELs, FRPM students, Foster, and Homeless) and Special Education students' parents will be disaggregated.
-Priority 3: Local Indicator/Parent Marketing efforts will be recorded during District has used the following ways of Each year marketing efforts will be
+Priority 3: Local Indicator/Parent Marketing efforts will be recorded during District has used the following ways of District has used the following ways of Each year marketing efforts will be

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Involvement/Local Evaluation Tool the 21/22 SY and that information will be used as baseline.
-Marking the district: Monthly Newsletter, Social Media, AERIES Communication, Surveys, Community Out Reach, DI recruitment, recorded, and should improve or increase.
+Monthly Newsletter, Marking the district: Monthly Newsletter, Social Media, AERIES Communication, Surveys, Community Out Reach, DI recruitment, recorded, and should improve or increase.